KadinTucker/CivInspired/Rulebook/city.md

 - The total number of empty workable slots in the city;
 - The amount of excess food and materials in the city;
 - The diversity of luxury resources in the city;
-- The culture of the city.
+- The culture of the city;
+- Any grievances the city has reduces appeal.

-The first two points—the number of workable slots and excess food and materials—are called *potential*, and the second two points are called *favour*.
+The first two points—the number of workable slots and excess food and materials—are called *potential*, and the last three points are called *favour*.

 #### Passive Migration